DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 - Descriptive texts of various lengths.

 **Going electronic: advantages and issues**
-Most art/design catalogues are mainly image-based, and here lies the greatest challenge for electronic publishing in this genre.
+Most art/design catalogues are image-based, and here lies the greatest challenge for electronic publishing in this genre.
 A publication containing many images with high **resolution** and high color fidelity will take a long time to download and will occupy a great deal of storage space on the user's device as well as the publisher's servers.
 And as download speeds and storage space continue to increase exponentially, there is of course an endless temptation to continue increasing the file size accordingly.

 Possibilities in this direction lie in offering high-quality 'zoomable' images and adding additional material such as video (documentary, animation, etc.), audio (interviews, lectures, etc.) or even 'interactive' media.
 Also, most **tablet** computers offer much better color fidelity than the printed page, a fact which can be used to good advantage when offering ebooks optimized specifically for reading on a tablet.
-A possibly problematic issue is that such catalogues often require a fixed page layout: image and text that belong together should appear next to each other; however, changes in size (of the device or of the user's settings) affect the flow of content, so that the images and text will tend to 'drift apart'.
+A possible problematic issue is that such catalogues often require a fixed page layout: image and text that belong together should appear next to each other; however, changes in size (of the device or of the user's settings) affect the flow of content, so that the images and text will tend to 'drift apart'.

 As with research publications, modularization offers interesting opportunities for writing and presenting material.
 Since a catalogue often consists of components which are already modular in nature, there is much to be gained from using these features in electronic publishing.
 For example, by providing readers with the opportunity to 'build' their own publication; by publishing different editions (small, medium, large) of a catalogue with little extra effort; or by easily updating specific parts of the catalogue.

-###3) Artist's/designer's book
+###3) Artists'/designers' book
 - Book *by* an artist, rather than *about* an artist;
 - Complex use of images and typography, often pushing the possibilities of the medium;
 - In print: making use of the book as a material, visual and tactile object;